 Uriah is a tiny town located in the state of Alabama.
 With a population of 280 people and just one neighborhood, Uriah is the 368th largest community in Alabama.

 Uriah is a decidedly white-collar town, with fully 89.19% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Uriah is a town of service providers, professionals and transportation and shipping workers.
 There are especially a lot of people living in Uriah who work in personal care services (37.84%), food service (32.43%) and teaching (18.92%).

 Setting & Lifestyle

-Uriah is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Uriah does not have a public transit system used by locals to get to and from work.